SimiaCryptus/intellij-aicoder/docs/manual_tests.md

 - Document any discrepancies from the expected results.
 - Provide feedback and suggestions based on the test outcomes.

-This manual test plan will help ensure that the `AppendAction` class functions correctly across various scenarios and handles both expected and edge cases gracefully.
+This manual test plan will help ensure that the `AppendTextWithChatAction` class functions correctly across various scenarios and handles both expected and edge cases gracefully.

 # generic\CodeChatAction.kt